AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW.md

 A nice Spyder specific trick is to use the build-in object inspector (top right panel).
 Press "Ctrl + i" over a function name or go to *Tools/Preferences/Object inspector* and activate "Automatic connection" for the script editor and the Ipython console to display the documentation of a function while you are typing.

 *Enough with this example nonsense!
-I want to have my own data and analyse it! - Ok, Ok... here we go:*
+I want to have my own data and analyse it! - Ok, Ok... step by step:*

 ### How to get your own data

-Of course if you want to analyse something you need a way to import your data.
+Of course, if you want to analyse something you need a way to import your data.
 This is what we ganna talk about in this section.
 Assuming you don't have time to type in all your data by hand, the best way to import it is by using the csv data format. *CSV* means "Comma separated value" and is basically a textfile containing all your data points separated by commas and line-breaks.
 If your specific dataset is not using a comma as separator, don't worry!
 You can configure the csv importer to work with any separative character you desire.
 So how to actually do it.
 Numpy provides a very simple to use function called *loadtxt*, which can load any raw-text datafile and outputs it as a numpy array.
 To specify your separator use *delimiter* parameter.